BOARD OF DIRECTORS

 Peter DeCarlo

-Peter DeCarlo joined ILTF in 2025 as a Program Officer.
+Peter DeCarlo, who joined ILTF in 2025 as a Program Officer, now serves as the Director of Mission Delivery – Programs & Grantmaking.
 Peter previously worked as a public historian at the Minnesota Historical Society where he collaborated with Native Nations to incorporate Indigenous narratives into many forms of programming.
 He has experience in research methodology, writing, community outreach, public programing, exhibit development, digital content creation, and place-based interpretation.
 Peter studied at the University of Wisconsin-Eau Claire where he earned bachelor’s degrees in creative writing and history, and a master’s degree in American history.
 He is currently pursuing a master’s degree in natural resource management from North Dakota State University.

 Alexandra Henrich